hillalee/hillalee/README.md

 - 👋 Hi, I’m @hillalee
-- 🌱 Currently learning assembly & fullstack
+- 🌱 Currently working on a WhatsApp bot for daily nutrition logs
 - 💞️ I’m open to critisicm and tips on coding!
 I started learning independently sep 23'
 - 📫 How to reach me - by email (check bio)